php-censor/docker-php-censor/worker/README.md

 Remeber, this container is worker, you should run database, beanstalkd and [web](https://github.com/ket4yii/docker-php-censor/tree/master/worker) to build your projects.

+*Also you can install your own dependencies, like php-extensions or composer deps, at start time.
+See below text for further information.*

 ### Configuration

 There are two ways how to configure phpcensor:

-* Pass environment variables in container.
-* Move your config.yml by docker volume in /var/www/html/app/config.yml.
+* Pass environment variables in container.  * Move your config.yml by docker volume in /var/www/html/app/config.yml.
 By environment variables you can configure these values:

 ```